kkarolis/ctshed/README.md

 1. An image is created during the install step and some name is automatically given to it.
 2. An executable is created in executable directory of the users workspace.
-3. Executable contains a container run command with stdin/stdout/stderr attached which would
+3. Executable contains a container run command with stdin/stdout/stderr attached and /home directory mounted.

 Limitations
 -----------

 There are limitations with using container as a wrapper for command line.
-Configuration might not be picked up by the tool.
-More will come.
+* Configuration might not be picked up by the tool.
+* Input/Output works correctly only under /home directory
+* Security, because /home is mounted
+* More will come.